 Instructions

-- Add lots of organic matter to the soil of Thanksgiving cactus to ensure it drains well.
+- Add lots of organic matter to the soil of the Thanksgiving cactus to ensure that it drains well.

-- Place the plant outdoors in the shade during the summer months but bring indoors if the temperature will drop below 50 degrees F.
+- Place the plant outdoors in the shade during the summer months, but bring it indoors if the temperature drops below 50° F (10° C).

 - Place the pot in bright light but not direct sunlight.